vddCore/RedstoneMCU/mcu_design_doc.md

 ### Physical Design
 - 4 redstone signal ports (North, East, South, West).
 - Half-slab.
 Placeable on any solid block.
+- User-removable heat-spreader, allowing for insertion of ROM plates with user-defined code.

 ### Registers
 **A register**